 Truth: Many speech therapists have been using and recommending baby sign language for years.
 It has also been used in many cultures around the world as a way to increase communication.

-Myth 3: Not endorsed by educators.
-Some do not want to take the time to learn sign language in order to teach an infant or toddler
+Some do not want to take the time to learn sign language in order to teach an infant or toddler.

 Truth: Early educators are now implementing sign language into their curriculum.
 Sign language provides cognitive and developmental benefits and those teachers with a degree in language are highly recommending adding sign language to early learning education.
 Sign language is also a great way to help bridge the lapse between two languages.
 I frequently used sign language in my toddler classrooms and one of my favorite things was hearing the parents tell me how their children would use the same signs at home.